 Capped Upside Return Risk.
 The Fund's strategy seeks to provide returns only up to the Cap over an Outcome Period before Fund fees and expenses.
 In the event that the value of the Underlying ETF increases in excess of the Cap during an Outcome Period, the Fund will not participate in those gains beyond the Cap for that Outcome Period.
 In the event an investor purchases shares after the commencement of an Outcome Period and the Fund has risen in value to a level near the Cap, there will likely be little or no ability for that investor to experience investment gains for the remainder of that Outcome Period.
 A new Cap is established on or before the first day of each Outcome Period and is dependent on prevailing market conditions.
 Accordingly, the Cap may increase or decrease from one Outcome Period to the next.
-The Cap is based on the market exposure, the Buffer and Deep Downside Protection.
+The Cap is based on the market costs associated with a series of Options (or other derivatives) that are purchased and sold in order to seek to obtain the relevant market exposure, the Buffer and Deep Downside Protection.
 The market conditions and other factors that influence the Cap can include, but are not limited to, interest rate levels, the volatility of the Underlying ETF, and relationship of put and calls on the underlying Options.
 Depending on those factors, it is possible that the Cap will limit the Fund's return during an Outcome Period to a level substantially less than an investor might expect from another comparable equity product that does not employ a Cap, the Buffer and Deep Downside Protection.
 The Cap may decrease from one Outcome Period to the next.
 Please refer to the Fund's website, which provides the latest information on a daily basis throughout the Outcome Period.